Monday, August 21, 2017

 The bay scallop season off Gulf County remains postponed due to a naturally occurring algae bloom in St. Joseph Bay.
 The season postponement will continue until scallop samples test safe for human consumption.

-The bay scallop season off Gulf County was slated to open July 25, but this season was postponed in all state waters from the Mexico Beach Canal in Bay County through the westernmost point of St. Vincent Island in Franklin County.
+The bay scallop season postponement includes all state waters from the Mexico Beach Canal in Bay County through the westernmost point of St. Vincent Island in Franklin County.

 All other areas currently open for bay scallop recreational harvest remain unaffected, including the popular scalloping areas of St. Marks, Steinhatchee and Crystal River.

 This algae bloom should not impact other recreational activities on St. Joseph Bay.

 Florida Department of Agriculture and Consumer Services had also issued a closure for the harvest of all clams (including pen shells), mussels and oysters in St. Joseph Bay.
 For information on reopenings of clam, mussel or oyster harvest, visit the FDACS website at FreshFromFlorida.com and search “Shellfish Harvesting Area Information” in the search bar at the top right, select the search result with the same name, then click on “open/close status.”

 FWC staff will continue working with other state agencies and the local community as this season closure progresses.